seanhrichardson/seanhrichardson.github.io/projects/writing.md

 #### Orbitopes and Protein Folding

 This mathematics report introduces undergraduate students to abstract mathematical objects called orbitopes, which are created by taking the convex hull of an orbit with respect to a provided group action.
 The paper first provides an intuitive description of orbitopes with the help of finite examples.
-The paper then proceeds to discuss some necessary background necessary to give a vareful definition of orbitopes.
+The paper then proceeds to discuss some necessary background necessary to give a careful definition of orbitopes.
 After a fun discussion on constructing platonic solids as orbitopes, the paper proceeds to the discuss the applications of orbifolds to protein folding.
-In particular, the relationship between the convex hull and weighted averages gives insight on the probability distribution for the orietation of the protein calmodulin.
+In particular, the relationship between the convex hull and weighted averages gives insight on the probability distribution for the orientation of the protein calmodulin.

 [pdf](/files/orbitopes_and_protein_folding.pdf)